uvarc/workshop-site/content/lesson/ses-python-intro/loops.md

 range(1,0,-2)
 </code>
 Modify your loop to print the first N integers.
 Be sure that N is set to a value before you try to run the loop.
 Write a loop that will sum the first N integers.
-Hint: you will need a variable called an <em>accumulator</em> whose value starts outside the loop at 0.
-Think, how do you add to an existing variable?
 </pre>
 </details>